strangrjrjr/emissary/README.md

 ## An IM-style chat app

 This repo is the frontend companion to my Ruby on Rails server, found [here](https://github.com/strangrjrjr/emissary_api).
+The main branch is configured for local development, the netlify branch is a live demo [hosted on Netlify](https://objective-lamport-f498dc.netlify.app)

 ### Features